 - William Paterson University

 Regrettably, international students in New Jersey accused of academic misconduct face additional potential consequences including issues with their Visa and their ability to return to the United States if there is an adverse outcome in a college or university disciplinary case, Even without these additional major concerns, it is an unfortunate reality that academic misconduct charges can upend an accused student's life if not properly addressed, and Joseph D. Lento and the Lento Law Firm have unparalleled experience passionately fighting for the future of his clients at colleges and universities in New Jersey and throughout the nation.
 He does not settle for the easiest outcome, and instead prioritizes his clients' needs and well-being.
 Joseph Lento is a licensed attorney in New Jersey, Pennsylvania, and New York, is admitted as an attorney pro hac vice in state and federal court if needed when representing clients nationwide, and serves as an academic misconduct advisor for students facing disciplinary cases in New Jersey and throughout the nation.
-Make certain your or your student's interests are protected - Contact National Academic Misconduct Attorney Joseph D. Lento today at 888-535-3686.
+Make certain your or your student's interests are protected - Contact National Academic Misconduct Advisor Joseph D. Lento today at 888-535-3686.